vaibhavrastogi04/HTML-CSS-JS/README.md

 limitation of not being able to store the API key in the GitHub repository.
 (otherwise it would get blocked immediately)<p/>

-<br> This is using backed by using Google's Gemini API.
+<br> This is backed by using Google's Gemini API.
 ![preview4](https://github.com/vaibhavrastogi04/Photonix/assets/115574695/40004216-49f9-48f9-8c76-aafd2d0d91dc)